josephrmartinez/recipe-dataset/README.md

 # Recipe Dataset
-Simple recipe tables with title of dish, ingredients, and instructions.
+Simple recipe datasets with title of dish, ingredients, and instructions.

-*13k-recipes.csv*
+## 13k-recipes.csv
 - CSV file with 13,000 recipes
 - 26.6 mb

-13k-recipes.db
+### 13k-recipes.db
 - Database file with 13,000 recipes
 - 26 mb

-5k-recipes.db
+### 5k-recipes.db
 - Database file with 5,000 recipes
 - This database contains the first 5,000 rows from 13k-recipes.db
 - 9.9 mb

-Source
+## Source
 The original dataset was uploaded to Kaggle as [Food Ingredients and Recipes Dataset with Images](https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images).
-This original dataset was created by scraping from the Epicurious Website.
+The original dataset was created by scraping from the Epicurious Website.

-License:
+## License:
 [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

 Content
 The orignal dataset was over 200 mb and contained 13,500 recipes and images.
-I dropped the images and created the following resources:
+I dropped the images and created the simplified resources in this repo.
+No changes have been made to the text content.

 Each database contains a "recipes" table with the following three columns:
 Title: Title of the dish.